Tropical storm warnings for US Virgin Islands, Puerto Rico

 More than a month has passed since the last Atlantic storm, Hurricane Elsa, but this time of summer is usually the season's busiest.

 The hurricane center issued warnings for Puerto Rico, the U.S. Virgin Islands and the Dominican Republic on the south coast from Punta Palenque eastward and on the north coast from Cabo Frances Viejo eastward.
-A watch was in effect for Martinique, Guadeloupe, Saba and St. Eustatius, and Hispaniola's north coast, from Cabo Frances in the Dominican Republic to Gonaives, Haiti.
+A watch was in effect for Saba, St. Eustatius, and Hispaniola's north coast, from Cabo Frances in the Dominican Republic to Gonaives, Haiti.

 The Turks and Caicos Islands and the southeastern Bahamas were also under a tropical storm watch, including the Acklins, Crooked Island, Long Cay, the Inaguas, Mayaguana, and the Ragged Islands.